-We define adjusted net income attributable to Phoenix New Media Limited, a non-GAAP financial measure, as net income attributable to (2) Phoenix New Media Limited excluding share-based compensation, loss from equity investments including impairments, gain on disposition of subsidiaries and acquisition of equity investments, and gain on disposal of an equity investment and acquisition of available-for-sale investments.
-We believe that separate analysis and exclusion of the non-cash impact of share-based compensation, loss from equity investments including impairments, gain on disposition of subsidiaries and acquisition of equity investments, gain on disposal of an equity investment and acquisition of available-for-sale investments add clarity to the constituent parts of our performances.
-We review adjusted net income attributable to Phoenix New Media Limited together with net income attributable to Phoenix New Media Limited to obtain a better understanding of our operating performance.
-We use this non-GAAP financial measure for planning and forecasting and measuring results against the forecast.
-Using several measures to evaluate our business allows us and our investors to assess our relative performance against our competitors and ultimately monitor our capacity to generate returns for our investors.
-We also believe it is useful supplemental information for investors and analysts to assess our operating performance without the effect of non-cash share-based compensation and loss from equity investments including impairments, which have been and will continue to be significant recurring expenses in our business.
-However, the use of adjusted net income attributable to Phoenix New Media Limited has material limitations as an analytical tool.
-One of the limitations of using non-GAAP adjusted net income attributable to Phoenix New Media Limited is that it does not include all items that impact our net income attributable to Phoenix New Media Limited for the period.
-In addition, because adjusted net income is not calculated in the same manner by all companies, it may not be comparable to other similar titled measures used by other companies.
-In light of the foregoing limitations, you should not consider adjusted net income attributable to Phoenix New Media Limited in isolation from or as an alternative to net income attributable to Phoenix New Media Limited prepared in accordance with U.S. GAAP.
+- (2) Non-GAAP gross profit and non-GAAP income from operations are both non-GAAP financial measures.
+Non-GAAP gross profit is gross profit excluding share-based compensation.
+Non-GAAP income from operations is income from operations excluding share-based compensation. - (3) We define non-GAAP adjusted net income attributable to Phoenix New Media Limited as net income attributable to Phoenix New Media Limited excluding share-based compensation, loss from equity investments including impairments, gain on disposal of subsidiaries and acquisition of equity investments, and gain on disposal of an equity investment and acquisition of available-for-sale investments.

+We believe the separate analysis and exclusion of the following non-GAAP to GAAP reconciling items add clarity to the constituent parts of our performances.
+We review non-GAAP gross profit, non-GAAP income from operations and non-GAAP adjusted net income attributable to Phoenix New Media Limited together with gross profit, income from operations and net income attributable to Phoenix New Media Limited to obtain a better understanding of our operating performance.
+We use these non-GAAP financial measures for planning and forecasting and measuring results against the forecast.
+Using these non-GAAP financial measures to evaluate our business allows us and our investors to assess our relative performance against our competitors and ultimately monitor our capacity to generate returns for our investors.
+We also believe it is useful supplemental information for investors and analysts to assess our operating performance without the effect of items like share-based compensation, loss from equity investments including impairments, which have been and will continue to be significant recurring items, and without the effect of gain on disposal of subsidiaries and acquisition of equity investments, and gain on disposal of an equity investment and acquisition of available-for-sale investments, which have been significant and one-time items.
+However, the use of non-GAAP gross profit, non-GAAP income from operations and non-GAAP adjusted net income attributable to Phoenix New Media Limited has material limitations as an analytical tool.
+One of the limitations of using non-GAAP gross profit, non-GAAP income from operations and non-GAAP adjusted net income attributable to Phoenix New Media Limited is that they do not include all items that impact our gross profit, income from operations and net income attributable to Phoenix New Media Limited for the period.
+In addition, because non-GAAP gross profit, non-GAAP income from operations and non-GAAP adjusted net income attributable to Phoenix New Media Limited are not calculated in the same manner by all companies, they may not be comparable to other similar titled measures used by other companies.
+In light of the foregoing limitations, you should not consider non-GAAP gross profit, non-GAAP income from operations and non-GAAP adjusted net income attributable to Phoenix New Media Limited in isolation from or as an alternative to gross profit, income from operations and net income attributable to Phoenix New Media Limited prepared in accordance with U.S. GAAP.